USA Banner

 Submission Mechanics

-A: In direct response to feedback received from the public requesting additional time to prepare submissions, the Bureau of Transportation Statistics (BTS) has officially extended the comment window.
-The new deadline for all submissions is July 31, 2026.
-The extension notice can be viewed at https://www.federalregister.gov/d/2026-12605.
+A: In direct response to feedback received from the public requesting additional time to prepare submissions, the Bureau of Transportation Statistics (BTS) extended the comment period to July 31, 2026.
+View the extension notice at https://www.federalregister.gov/d/2026-12605

-• Q3: Do I need to answer every single question or focus area in the notice for our submission to be considered?
+Q3: Did commenters need to answer every single question or focus area in the notice for their submission to be considered?

-A: You do not need to answer every question or address all six focus areas.
-BTS fully expects that different stakeholders will have different domains of expertise.
-We highly encourage you to focus your formal written submission strictly on the specific topics that directly intersect with your organization’s mission, day-to-day workflows, or technical capabilities.
-Providing a highly detailed response to just one single question is incredibly valuable to our team.
+A: No. BTS recognizes that different stakeholders have different domains of expertise.
+BTS encouraged commenters to focus their submissions on the specific topics that directly intersect with their organization’s mission, day-to-day workflows, or technical capabilities.

-A: This RFI is open to the public.
-BTS welcomes a comprehensive range of contributions from across the entire transportation and data community, including commercial operators, technical developers, regional planners, state and local government agencies, academic researchers, small business owners, and individual data seekers who rely on national transportation statistics.
+A: The RFI was open to the public.
+BTS welcomed a range of contributions from across the entire transportation and data community, including commercial operators, technical developers, regional planners, state and local government agencies, academic researchers, small business owners, and individual data seekers who rely on national transportation statistics.

 Engagement

-• Q6: Who can I contact if I have additional questions while trying to submit my comment?
+Q6: Who can I contact if I have additional questions?

-A: If you encounter any technical issues, experience a procedural hurdle, or require clarification regarding the six focus areas or RFI questions, before the July 31, 2026 deadline, our dedicated Outreach Team is available to assist you at any time.
-You can reach out to us directly via email at BTSOutreach@dot.gov.
+A: The BTS Outreach Team is available to assist you at any time.
+You can reach out to us directly via email at BTSOutreach@dot.gov

-• Q7: Our organization would like to share this RFI opportunity with our professional network, members, or subscribers.
+Q7: Our organization would like to share this effort with our professional network, members, or subscribers.
 Are there resources available to help us promote this?

-A: BTS welcomes the opportunity to engage with industry media, trade publications, and professional networks to amplify this RFI.
-If you would like to request an interview, secure a quote from leadership, or coordinate a briefing, please send your inquiry, publication details, and specific areas of interest directly to our Outreach Team at BTSOutreach@dot.gov.
+A: BTS welcomes the opportunity to engage with industry media, trade publications, and professional networks.
+If you would like to request an interview, secure a quote from leadership, or coordinate a briefing, please send your inquiry, publication details, and specific areas of interest directly to the BTS Outreach Team at BTSOutreach@dot.gov.

-A: This RFI is a foundational step in our modernization roadmap.
+A: The RFI is a foundational step in our modernization roadmap.
 BTS will evaluate all public comments and intends to provide subsequent opportunities for the public to review and engage with the findings.

 A: Following the close of the comment window on July 31, 2026, BTS will begin a comprehensive analysis of the submitted feedback.
-Over the subsequent months, we plan to compile findings, publish a summary report, and are considering engagement opportunities that will maintain an ongoing, two-way dialogue with the public.
+BTS plans to compile findings, publish a summary report, and is considering engagement opportunities that will maintain an ongoing, two-way dialogue with the public.

 Scope of Feedback

-A: While recommendations focused immediately on products, datasets, and technical services are highly actionable, BTS also welcomes feedback on how our overall mission, strategic priorities, and foundational role within the national transportation data ecosystem should evolve over the next decade.
+A: While recommendations focused immediately on products, datasets, and technical services are highly actionable, BTS welcomed feedback on how our overall mission, strategic priorities, and foundational role within the national transportation data ecosystem should evolve over the next decade.

-A: BTS invites recommendations on how we can better leverage, catalog, link, or ingest non-BTS datasets to build a more comprehensive, multi-layered picture of national transportation for our stakeholders.
+A: BTS invited recommendations on how we can better leverage, catalog, link, or ingest non-BTS datasets to build a more comprehensive, multi-layered picture of national transportation for our stakeholders.

-A: For joint or co-created data products, BTS welcomes feedback concerning data utility, technical integration frameworks, metadata standards, and cross-modal analysis gaps.
-If your feedback relates to regulations or funding structures specific to a single modal administration, BTS recommends continuing to direct those comments to specific modal agencies.
+A: For joint or co-created data products, BTS welcomed feedback concerning data utility, technical integration frameworks, metadata standards, and cross-modal analysis gaps.
+If feedback relates to regulations or funding structures specific to a single modal administration, BTS recommends continuing to direct those comments to specific modal agencies.

 A: BTS actively participates in international data coordination efforts.
-If international standards compatibility and data harmonization impacts your technical workflows, BTS welcomes those recommendations in your comment.
+If international standards compatibility and data harmonization impacts your technical workflows, BTS welcomed those recommendations.